xquery/rxq/README.md

 With everything setup, you can now point your web browser to the created app (e.g. http://<host>:<port>/) and you should see html page.

-# Points of interest and Limitations
+# Points of interest & Limitations

+The RESTXQ spec is still in draft form; where things were unclear I made my own impl decisions for the time being;

-* no xdmp:eval were hurt (or used) within RXQ ... all done by first class function invokation available with XQuery 3.0
+ * no `xdmp:eval` were hurt (or used) within the creation of RXQ ... all execution is done by first class function invokation available using XQuery 3.0
  * annotations are effectively mapped by reusing MarkLogic's own [rest functions](https://docs.marklogic.com/rest-lib)

-The RESTXQ spec is still in draft form; where things were unclear I made my own impl decisions for the time being;
+ * RXQ is not pure XQuery 3.0 due to usage of xdmp: functions, such as [xdmp:annotation()](https://docs.marklogic.com/xdmp:annotation).

- * allow for full regex expressions within rxq:path, instead of binding by variable names
+ * allow for full regex expressions within `%rxq:path`, instead of binding by variable names
- * rxq:produces provides return content-type
  * its the responsibility of underlying function to grab hold of a PUT or POST content body
- * added some more metadata to the output of rxq:resource-function()
+ * added some more metadata to the output of `rxq:resource-function()`
- * RXQ works only for ML-1.0 at the moment (due to deps on some xdmp:features)
  * 2 separate files e.g. at some point would like to merge rxq-rewriter.xqy into the rxq library module itself

 # License